Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 }' -c '…/juicysfplugin.app/Contents/MacOS/juicysfplugin'
 ```

 But sadly, dtrace doesn't seem to start tracing until after the process launches.
 Moreover, we cannot attach to dyld.
 Not just because of [System Integrity Protection](https://stackoverflow.com/questions/33476432/is-there-a-workaround-for-dtrace-cannot-control-executables-signed-with-restri), but also because dyld is not a user-land process.
-We do not see it in pgrep, nor is it a short-lived process that we can observe using execsnoop.
+We do not see it in pgrep or execsnoop.

-And all of this is modulated by the fact that dyld has a cache, so it may not do syscalls.
+And all of this is modulated by the fact that dyld has a cache, so it may not hit the filesystem.
 We can turn this off with `DYLD_SHARED_REGION=avoid`, but passing that environment to the dtrace cmd is difficult; `dtrace -c` is [very broken on macOS](https://8thlight.com/blog/colin-jones/2017/02/02/dtrace-gotchas-on-osx.html).

 ## Alternatives to manually rewriting dynamic links